litegapps/litegapps/README.md

 ![](https://github.com/litegapps/litegapps.github.io/raw/master/pages/images/new_i.png)
 # LiteGapps
+**LiteGapps** is a custom Google Apps on the Android operating system, an open source project that focuses on small, efficient, and comprehensive.

-this is a tool for building litegapps
+This is a tool for building litegapps

 # Requestment Packages